fgpv-vpgf/fgpv-vpgf/docs/developer/function/symbology.md

 A layer's symbology or legend is a collection of image-labels pairs explaining features available in the layer.
 Internally, it's referred to as a "symbology stack" with the "stack" bit describing its vertical orientation when rendered in the UI.

-As of version 2.0, symbology is only an information devices, and provides no interactivity.
-However, there are plans to provide additional filtering capabilities to layers support filtering using the renderer clauses, see issue [#1442](https://github.com/fgpv-vpgf/fgpv-vpgf/issues/1442) for more details.
+As of version 2.0, symbology is for information only, and provides no interactivity.
+However, there are plans to provide layer filtering by symbol, see issue [#1442](https://github.com/fgpv-vpgf/fgpv-vpgf/issues/1442) for more details.

 ### Symbology Stack